nikerla/vc-content/pages/glossary/order-processing-software.md

     <p class="text">•	Enhance sales order processing by integrating faster invoicing, billing and record creation. </p>
     <h2> Benefits of using an Order Fulfillment System</h2>
     <p class="text">
-    The main benefit of using such software is, of course, faster turnaround times and the ability to implement order tracking system.
+    The main benefit of using such order fulfillment software is, of course, faster turnaround times and the ability to implement order tracking system.
 Other than that, the main advantages are:
     </p>
     <p class="text">•	Automated invoices on payment terms and billing processes;</p>
     <p class="text">•	Order self-service along with the ability to inquire order information for the customer; </p>